-From Senator Grassley's leadership position on the Senate Finance Committee, he works to find policy solutions that will make health care coverage more affordable and health care services accessible and accountable.
+From Senator Grassley's senior position on the Senate Finance Committee, he works to find policy solutions that will make health care coverage more affordable and health care services accessible and accountable.
 In recent years, Congress responded to grassroots messages calling for portability of health insurance, curbing practices that denied coverage for pre-existing health conditions and creating a Medicare prescription drug benefit.

 In 2003, Senator Grassley steered through Congress the first-ever, comprehensive, voluntary Medicare prescription drug benefit.
 The public health insurance program for seniors and disabled individuals now has 39 million beneficiaries who are enrolled in Part D.

-Senator Grassley also says consumers shouldn’t have to second-guess what’s in their medicine cabinets, and he's been riding herd on the Food and Drug Administration to improve its surveillance system to ensure the safety of drugs once they’ve reached the marketplace.
+Senator Grassley also says consumers shouldn’t have to second-guess what’s in their medicine cabinets, and he's been riding hard on the Food and Drug Administration to improve its surveillance system to ensure the safety of drugs once they’ve reached the marketplace.
 He also wants better labeling standards that give consumers the information they need to know, such as risks associated with anti-depressant medications prescribed to youth and Tylenol, as examples.